You have no items in your shopping cart.

 Tape in its basic widths of 20mm or 40mm have been the product of choice by a majority of horse owners since their introduction on the market in the 1970's.
 Their popularity was initially enhanced by the history of horses getting caught in plain wire and barbed wire fences with their attendant trauma.
 The Electric Fencing tape was superbly marketed as a solution to the perceived poor visibility, and inability, of horses to "see" plain wire and has dominated the conductor market ever since.

 This product all but dominated the market until the thicker 6mm rope was introduced and still occupies the dominant share of the market.
 Scientific analysis of horses eyesight has been carried out in recent years showing clearly that horses have a greater ability to "see" than humans and that the idea that tape was superior was a figment of human perception.
+This is clearly shown by this article on how horses see.
 I have personally watched horses look at a fence then push through it – fortunately without getting tangled.
 Occasionally horses (and other animals) will get tangled and require more effort to get through and hopefully breaking the conductor.
-THIS is where a horse may get entangled and damaged – not because they failed to see the fence in the first place.
-Unfortunately animals do not have the human dexterity to be able to extract themselves from entanglement.
+THIS is where a horse may get entangled and damaged – not because they failed to see the fence in the first place, unfortunately animals do not have the human dexterity to be able to extract themselves when they get tangled.

 The width of the product acts as a sail in the wind and flap madly - the stronger the wind the more accentuated this is.
 The constant bending back and forth results in the cyclic application of a load to the small filaments causing them to fracture and break.
 The image shows a cross section under magnification - the dark area showing gradual deterioration until the breaking point is reached when the filament then breaks as shown under microscope view in this image.
 This is particularly evident in the wider 40 mm tapes but is non the less significant with the narrower versions.